r4cun4/r4cun4/README.md

 ### Hello there, welcome to my profile! 👋

-## I´m a hospitality professional doing reskilling!
+## I´m a Front-end Developer

-- :brain: I’m constantly learning Javascript and Vuejs!
+- :brain: I’m constantly learning Javascript!
-- :date: 2023 Goal : Learn Nodejs !
+- :date: 2023 Goal : To be an official certified Vuejs Developer !
 - 💬 Ask me about ...
 Anything

 <h3 align="center">Connect with me:</h3>